gputtley/INNFER/README.md

 ## TO DO

 `Setup`: Currently there is a bayesflow/snakemake package conflict.
 We are not actually using bayesflow package imported at the moment but this should be fixed.

 `Setup`: It would be good to import the packages required from a yaml file install of pip installing all of them.

-`PreProcess`: Implement discrete to continuous code `Train/HyperparameterScan`: Implement wandb
+`PreProcess`: Implement discrete to continuous code.

+`Train/HyperparameterScan`: Implement wandb.

 `Collect`: Write a collection worker class, this will work for all collect steps in the innfer.

 `Yield`: Make a yield function file, you should be able to interchange this for something custom.

 `CombinedModel`: Write class to combine models together and incorporate rate parameters.

 `Generator`: Write generator class.

 `Likelihood`: Write likelihood class.

 `Bootstrap`: Write bootstrap class.

 `Infer`: Write infer class.

 `Summary`: Write a class to summarise the validation of inference and the asimov.

 `Snakemake`: Write snakemake class.

 `Snakemake`: Write instructions for snakemake installation.

 `MakeParquetFromRoot`: Add the file to make parquet files from root.

 `Testing`: Test it works with a nuisance.

 `Other`: Docstrings and sort class functions.

 `Other`: Finish README documentation.

 ## Installing Repository and Packages